 On the consumer side of things, farmed mussels are typically grown suspended in seawater, rather than on the ocean floor, which means less sand, seaweed and grit to clean off!

 All bags of mussels and clams must have a tag on them.
 This is important because it tells you when the mussels were removed from the water and where they were taken from.
-In the restaurant, we have to keep these tags on file, in case anyone claims to have gotten sick from shellfish we served.
+In the restaurant, we have to keep these tags on file, in case anyone claims to have gotten sick from the shellfish we served.

 Here’s an important tip about storing or transporting your mussels.

-Never store or transport mussels in anything airtight because they are alive and you want to keep them that way (this goes for the plastic bags you put them in at the grocery store- leave them open so they can breath)
+Never store or transport mussels in anything airtight because they are alive and you want to keep them that way (this goes for the plastic bags you put them in at the grocery store- leave them open so they can breathe)

 How to cook fresh mussels